Crambeary/wellness_reflection/README.md

 - [ ] Add a mobile app PWA install prompt
 - [ ] Add a mobile app PWA badge in the header
 - [ ] Merge the db with local storage if a field was empty before
+- [ ] Switch to TanQuery with URL dates to better support caching